Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

 ## Step 8 Start the Matcher daemon

+TODO - merge all the redeemer files into an 'all.txt'.
 TODO - Start the Matcher daemon which:

 * loads all the Redeemer Bitcoin addresses